Memory Gym: Towards Endless Tasks to Benchmark Memory Capabilities of Agents: Experimental Analysis

 \subsubsection{Weak Learning Signal}

 Figure \ref{fig:emm_trxl} depicts several additional experiments aimed at amplifying the learning signal.
-We made naive a adjustment to the learning rate schedule, utilized observation reconstruction, and introduced a ground truth estimation head.
-This ground truth estimation head is added to the actor-critic model architecture and predicts the target position to move to.
+We made a naive adjustment to the learning rate schedule, utilized observation reconstruction, and introduced a ground truth estimation head.
+This ground truth estimation head is added to the actor-critic model architecture and predicts the next target position to move to.
 Labels are provided by the environment, and the estimates are optimized using the mean-squared error loss.
-While ground truth information is typically unavailable and considered inappropriate for this benchmark, it serves as a useful sanity check.
-It helps determine if an additional learning signal is advantageous in this context.
-When training incorporates ground truth estimation, there is a noticeable improvement in the agent's policy.
-Previously, the IQM of completed commands stood at 18; with ground truth estimation, it reaches 50.
-This outcome implies that the model's capacity might not be the primary constraint.
-However, using the ground truth estimation head can lead to instability in training, with the agent's performance fluctuating between 20 and 50 completed commands after about 300 million steps.
+While ground truth information is typically unavailable and considered inappropriate for this benchmark, it serves as a useful sanity check, helping to determine if an additional learning signal is advantageous in this context.

-During the initial 160 million training steps, the learning rate linearly decays from $2.75$e-$4$ to $1.0$e-$5$.
-By setting the final decayed learning rate to $1.0$e-$4$, the IQM performance hits 24 commands.
-Lower performances are observed when adding the observation reconstruction head to either just TrXL or TrXL with the optimized learning rate schedule.
+When training incorporates ground truth estimation, there is improvement in the agent's policy.
+Previously, the mean number of completed commands stood at 16; with ground truth estimation, it reaches a mean of up to 36 commands.
+As a default and during the initial 160 million training steps, the learning rate linearly decays from $2.75 \times 1.0$e-$4$ to $1.0$e-$5$.
+By setting the final decayed learning rate to $1.0$e-$4$, the mean performance hits 25 commands.
+The results of leveraging ground truth estimation or tuning the learning rate schedule imply that the model's current capacity is capable of retaining more information.

-In summary, augmenting the learning signal — either by adjusting the learning rate or by incorporating ground truth estimation — leads to more performant policies.